London stocks slide as Trump threatens China

 May 1 (Reuters) - London-listed stocks fell on Friday as data showed the UK housing market was grinding to a halt, with sentiment also dented by U.S. President Donald Trump's threat to impose new tariffs on China over the coronavirus crisis.

-The FTSE 100 .FTSE was down 2.2% at 0706 GMT, wiping out much of the strong gains it had seen this week on signs of several countries easing lockdown measures.
+The FTSE 100 .FTSE slumped 2.1%, erasing nearly all the strong gains logged this week on signs of global economies reopening after tough lockdowns.

-The domestically focussed mid-cap index .FTMC fell 1.3%, as Trump said late on Thursday his hard-fought trade deal with China was now of secondary importance to the pandemic, with his administration crafting retaliatory measures over the outbreak.
+The domestically focussed mid-cap index .FTMC shed 1.7%, as Trump said his hard-fought trade deal with China was now of secondary importance to the pandemic and his administration was crafting retaliatory measures over the outbreak.

+With most of European markets closed for May 1 holiday, the full effect of Trump's threat would not be felt until next week, but it stands to derail the recent rally that led the benchmark STOXX 600 post its best month in April since 2015.

+"The market sentiment has got very negative very quickly and the last 24 hours have been a wake up call," said Hugh Gimber, global market strategist at J.P.
+Morgan Asset Management.

+Data on Friday showed the sweeping lockdown measures were grinding the housing market to a halt, while another report said British manufacturers suffered the biggest fall in output and orders for at least three decades in April.

+"Optimism is misplaced that resumption in economic activity can be swift and smooth," Gimber said.
+"The rebound is going to be gradual and governments are going to move slowly in reopening economies for fear of a second wave of infections."

-British Airways operator IAG ICAG.L shed another 2.6% as details of its plans to cut staffing, including a quarter of its pilots, and weather the collapse in air travel under the coronavirus continued to seep out.
+British Airways operator IAG ICAG.L fell 3.8% as details of its plans to cut staffing, including a quarter of its pilots, and weather the collapse in air travel under the coronavirus continued to tumble out.

-Overall trading volumes were thin as many markets elsewhere in Europe were closed for a May 1 public holiday.
+Low-cost airline easyJet Plc EZJ.L fell 7.1% to the bottom of the FTSE 100 after rival Ryanair RYA.I said it would ground more than 99% of its flights until July.
+Ireland-based Ryanair's London-listed shares fell 3.6%.

+British state-backed lender Royal Bank of Scotland RBS.L gained 3.1%, even as it said profits halved in the first quarter and it set aside 802 million pounds ($1.01 billion) against a likely spike in bad loans.

 ((Sagarika.Jaisinghani@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2256;))